blackwood531/getting-cleaning-course-project/README.md

  1. "cast" turns out the be the opposite of "melt" - the script uses case to convert the means data frame into a wide format
  1. Finally, the script write outs the tidy data set

+## Notes
+* I'm a bit uncertain about this dataset - averaging standard deviations doesn't usually make sense, right?
+But maybe the original estimates qualify as observations that can be subjected to simple summaries.
+Then again, this assignment is about tidying data, so maybe I'm worrying too much much about such details ... knowing that I may be missing something, full speed ahead ...